sauravthefrog/Horae-1/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](https://github.com/jfrog/horae/blob/main/LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](https://github.com/jfrog/horae/blob/main/LICENSE.md) file for details.